top of page

 Looking for some outdoor entertainment?
 Then take in the Alberta Pond Hockey Championships in Grimshaw.
 Held under clear winter skies on top of natural ice, hockey enthusiasts will be able to gather from all corners of the country for this unforgettable event.

 Last in our sample of events, but certainly not least, is the YYC Food & Drink Experience (Calgary).
 This event runs for 17 days and features delectable prix fixe menus and culinary events to explore around the city.
-March in Alberta brimming with an abundance of exciting activities and sights to explore!
+March in Alberta is brimming with an abundance of exciting activities and sights to explore!

 Saskatchewan